deeplearning4j/deeplearning4j/visualization.md

         model.setListeners(Arrays.asList(new ScoreIterationListener(listenerFreq), new HistogramIterationListener(listenerFreq)));

-Here are some of the file names you'll want to get familiar with in the deeplearning4j-ui repo:
+You'll want to get familiar with the `HistogramIterationListener` in the deeplearning4j-ui repo:

 * deeplearning4j-ui/src/main/java/org/deeplearning4j/ui/weights/HistogramIterationListener.java
-* deeplearning4j-ui/src/main/java/org/deeplearning4j/ui/weights/ModelAndGradient.java
-* deeplearning4j-ui/src/main/resources/org/deeplearning4j/ui/weights/render.ftl

 ### TSNE and Word2vec